foxypool/docs/docs/proof-of-spacetime/foxy-pool/pools/chia/faq.md

 ## Initial setup

+??? question "Are compressed plots supported?"
+    Yes, compressed plots are supported

 ??? question "I can't log in with my Launcher Id?"
     You can log in once your PlotNFT fully switched over to Foxy.